Chapter Officers and Directors

 Paul Hicks is an avid and experienced birder who recently retired to St. George with his wife Colleen to be near grandchildren and take in Southern Utah’s excellent birding.
 He has been birding since age 13 and learned to recognize birds by their vocalizations before his first pair of binoculars.
 He has birded in 30 states and 15 countries on 4 continents with extensive birding in southern Spain.
 “I love to teach people to bird-by-ear,” says Hicks.
 “Becoming attuned to the sounds of nature opens a whole new world of enjoying and appreciating God’s incredible creation.”
 Before moving to Southern Utah from Olympia, Washington, Paul was a frequent field trip leader for church groups and Black Hills Audubon and instructed several birding-by-ear classes.

-Paul Jaussi: Secretary
+Paul Jaussi: Director

 Paul was introduced to birding in college when he first saw a Western Tanager through a pair of binoculars and was hooked.
 That event started a passion for birding that has followed him throughout his life.
 While a native of Utah, he lived in Oregon for 22 years where he helped grow the Friends of the Refuge for the newly founded Tualatin River National Wildlife Refuge, serving as both as a Board member and Vice President for several years.